$0 Northern Territory Adoption Quick-Start Checklist

 For step-parent and known child adoption: Engage a family lawyer as soon as you have confirmed your intention to proceed.
 The lawyer can advise you on whether the other biological parent's consent is straightforwardly obtainable or whether there may be complications — and give you a realistic cost estimate for the full matter.

-For local adoption (from Territory Families placement): You will typically have 12 months of placement before the court application is filed.
+For local adoption (from DCF placement): You will typically have about one year of placement before the court application is filed.
 Use the first few months of that placement period to find a solicitor and get a quote.
 You have time — use it.

 For intercountry adoption: Get an initial consultation before you begin the overseas process.
 Understanding what NT legal steps will be required on your return — whether a recognition application or a full domestic order — helps you budget and plan.